Julien Neaves – Editor

 And then he transforms into David Tennant who injects a burst of energy into the scene, letting the audience know fun times are ahead.
 And they definitely were.

-So we are down to the top three people.
 The regeneration of the Eighth Doctor was one we fans were not sure that we would ever see, but thanks to previous showrunner Steven Moffat that story was told.
 McGann is absolutely fantastic in this mini-sode and shows off quite a range.
-With the Sisterhood of Karn we learn about how regeneration can be manipulated and the Doctor chooses to become a warrior aka The War Doctor.
-He also gives a shout out to some of his companions from the Big Finish audio productions which was a great addition.
+With the Sisterhood of Karn we learn about how regeneration can be manipulated, and the Doctor chooses to become a warrior aka The War Doctor.
+It is this manipulation which explains why Modern Who regenerations are so explosive and violent.

 His transformation to Twelfth Doctor Peter Capaldi, which does look like a sneeze, is fun and full of lots of manic energy.
 Kidneys!